 While individuals are welcome to apply, university partnerships or cross-disciplinary teams are encouraged.
 Teams with connections among other universities and community organizations are highly encouraged.
 At least one team member must be a University of Pittsburgh faculty member.

-Two projects will be selected to receive a $75,000 award.
-Winners of the Pain Research Challenge will be announced at a reception during the Pittsburgh Center for Pain Research Seminar Series on May 16, 2018 from 4 – 6 p.m. at the O’Hara Student Center, 1st floor Ballroom.
-At least one team member must be present in order to accept the award.
+Two projects received a $75,000 award.
+Winners of the 2018 Pain Research Challenge were announced at the Pittsburgh Center for Pain Research Seminar Series on May 16, 2018.

-The round one application period will begin on January 8, 2018.
+The round one application period will be announced in 2019.
 At this time, you will be able to submit your application by following a link provided on this website.

 Letters of intent will be circulated to a panel of judges and may be circulated publicly.
 Letters of intent should not include proprietary information.

 |Round 1 Application Due:||TBA|

 |Round 2 Applications Due @ 5pm:||TBA|

 The mission of the Clinical and Translational Science Institute (CTSI) at the University of Pittsburgh is to improve the efficiency with which biomedical advances translate to improvements in the health of the community.
 CTSI is transforming the process of clinical and translational research through the provision of research and educational resources, thus training and enabling scientists to generate and translate new biomedical knowledge.

 One of the goals of CTSI is to encourage collaboration and creativity to produce novel research ideas.
 To encourage creativity and lower barriers to entry we are utilizing non-traditional application mechanisms to award projects funding.
 To learn more about CTSI, visit www.ctsi.pitt.edu.